 You have the right to inspect and copy medical information that may be used to make decisions about your care.

-To inspect and copy your medical information, you must submit your request in writing to our Compliance Department, via the contact information set forth at the very end of this notice.
+To inspect and copy your medical information, you must submit your request in writing to our Medical Records Department, via the contact information set forth at the very end of this notice.
 If United Concierge maintains your medical information in an electronic health record, you have the right to obtain an electronic copy of such information.
 When information is not readily producible in the electronic form and format you have requested, we will provide you the information in an alternative readable electronic format as we may mutually agree upon.
 Furthermore, you have the right to direct United Concierge to transmit such electronic copy directly to another entity or person that you designate.
 If you request a copy of the information, United Concierge may charge a fee for the costs of copying, mailing or other supplies associated with your request.
 United Concierge will follow state law with regard to approved copying and other costs.

 United Concierge may deny your request to inspect and copy in certain very limited circumstances.
 If you are denied access to medical information, you may request that the denial be reviewed.
 Another licensed health care professional chosen by United Concierge will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 United Concierge will comply with the outcome of the review.